spsforks/QB64-Wiki/SCREEN-(statement).md

 ## Example(s)

-> *Example 1:* Shows an example of each legacy screen mode available to QBasic and QB64.
+> Shows an example of each legacy screen mode available to QBasic and QB64.

 ```vb